At a Glance

 How Is Obstructive Sleep Apnea Diagnosed?

-Obstructive sleep apnea is diagnosed based on the results of an overnight test that evaluates breathing during sleep.
-To determine whether a sleep apnea test is needed, a doctor considers a person’s symptoms, risk factors, and the results of a physical exam.
+Obstructive sleep apnea (OSA) is a common sleep disorder characterized by repeated breathing disruptions.
+The only way to confirm these is with an overnight sleep study that evaluates breathing during sleep.
+And to determine whether a sleep apnea test is necessary, a doctor considers a person’s symptoms, risk factors, personal and family medical history, and the results of a physical exam.

 Understanding a person’s symptoms helps doctors estimate the likelihood and potential severity of nighttime breathing disruptions.
 Symptoms of OSA include: